 Applicants will also be assessed against general grounds for admission which considers criteria relating to criminal convictions, overstaying or previous immigration issues or submitting fraudulent documents to the US immigration authorities.

-If you are concerned about any circumstances that may impact your eligibility, take professional legal advice but submitting any applications.
+If you are concerned about any circumstances that may impact your eligibility, take professional legal advice.
 You may for example be required to apply for a waiver of admissibility.

 Filing for a marriage visa USA if living outside the US

 The first step to a K-3 visa is for your US spouse to file Form I-130.
 This establishes a qualified relationship for the purposes of a family-based permanent residence application.
 USCIS will then send a Notice of Action (Form I-797) receipt notice to inform your spouse that it has received the petition.

 Your US spouse must next file Form I-129F, Petition for Alien Fiancé(e).
 Please note that despite the description given to this petition, in addition to being used for a foreign citizen to come to the United States to marry their US fiancé(e), it can also be used for a foreign spouse and their children to come to the US to apply for lawful permanent resident status.

 After USCIS approves these petitions, they will each be sent to the National Visa Center (NVC) for processing.

 If the NVC receives the approved I-129F petition before it receives the I-130 petition, the NVC will process the I-129F petition and send this to the US Embassy or Consulate in the country where the marriage took place.

 Importantly, a foreign citizen who marries a US citizen outside the United States must apply for the K-3 visa in the country where the marriage took place.